 The deadline for filing an annual tax return is within three months of the end of the tax year.
 The entirety of the individual’s received income and family income, whether derived from Indonesia or elsewhere, should be highlighted in the tax returns.
 These include the following:

 A third party (usually an employer) collects a considerable large portion of personal income tax through withholding tax.
-A deduction is made from income tax contributions of each month from salary payments.
+A deduction will be from income tax contributions of each month from salary payments.

-Article 23, which is related to income tax, is imposed on all resident taxpayers for certain incomes at 15% of the total amount.
-The following incomes are subjected to the Article 23 Income Tax:
+Article 23, which is about income tax will impose on all resident taxpayers for certain incomes at 15% of the total amount.
+The following incomes are under the Article 23 Income Tax:

 FAQs